 Accredited Software:

 Gayathri is working to propose an amendment stating basically: Software providers must be able to demonstrate and document an ability to meet a range of acceptable compliance criteria.
-There is no “validation language” currently for accredited software.
+There is no “validation language” currently for IECC software.

 R406.7.1 Compliance software tools proposed language: Software tools used for determining ERI shall be Approved Software Rating Tools in accordance with ANSI/RESNET/ICC 301 and shall have documentation of results that the software tool has been validated using the Class II, Tier 1 test procedure in ANSI/ASHRAE Standard 140-2017.